sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_pointperfect.md

 *Three stickers showing Device ID and QR code to registration page*

 All SparkFun RTK products must be registered before they are allowed on the PointPerfect network.
 To facilitate this, most products ship with a printed Device ID sticker and registration QR code included with the product.
 The QR code will prefill the registration page with the device's unique ID.
 If you do not have these materials, don't worry!

-Please visit the [registration page](https://www.sparkfun.com/rtk_torch_registration) and [obtain your device ID](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/menu_pointperfect/#obtaining-the-device-id) through the software interface.
+* **RTK Torch:** please visit the [RTK Torch registration page](https://www.sparkfun.com/rtk_torch_registration) and [obtain your device ID](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/menu_pointperfect/#obtaining-the-device-id) through the software interface.

+* **RTK EVK:** please visit the [RTK EVK registration page](https://www.sparkfun.com/rtk_evk_registration) and [obtain your device ID](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/menu_pointperfect/#obtaining-the-device-id) through the software interface.

 ## Keys